reelsense/markdeep/README.md

 View the plain source of the feature demo to learn the formatting styles that you can use.
 Markdeep extends Markdown, and to quote John Gruber:

 The overriding design goal for Markdown's formatting syntax is to make it as readable as possible.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.
-To inspect the original text source for a Markdeep document in a browser, just add ```?noformat``` to the end of its URL.
+To inspect the original text source for a Markdeep document in a browser, just add `?noformat` to the end of its URL.

 # Origin and Credits

 I created Markdeep because I was no longer willing to choose between design documents that looked good and those that worked well with programming tools.
-I liked what Mark_**down**_ did on web servers, so I used that as a starting point and added more styling features and a way to directly view the documents client side in a browser.
+I liked what _**Markdown**_ did on web servers, so I used that as a starting point and added more styling features and a way to directly view the documents client side in a browser.

-HTML is "mark_**up**_" that extends plain text with formatting.
+HTML is "_**markup**_" that extends plain text with formatting.
 Unfortunately, the formatting tags often make original document source hard to read and write.
 This is slow and annoying, especially for those of us who use programming tools for document editing or want formatting in documentation files.

 John Gruber invented [Markdown](https://daringfireball.net/projects/markdown/) to address HTML's editing problems.
 The name "mark**_down_**" conveys styling in the opposite direction of the "mark**_up_**" tag syntax.
 Markdown beautifies text without explicit tags, based on common practices from ASCII e-mail and plain-text documents

-"Mark_**deep**_" is farther "down" from "mark_**down**_" on the autostyling and beautification path.
+"_**Markdeep**_" is farther "down" from "_**markdown**_" on the autostyling and beautification path.
 Markdeep combines an easy-to-use and browser-friendly packaging with new unique features for diagrams.
 The code includes some of the best previous Javascript document formatting libraries and links to [MathJax](https://www.mathjax.org/) for equation typesetting

 Markdeep was created by Morgan McGuire.
 It extends the work of: